shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

     EX: “Give a creature +1.
 Shield 1 the selected creature.”
 -   Shielded – a creature with Shield value of 1 or more is shielded
 -   Small – having a low base power
--   Targeted – a hostile creature that was previously selected.
+-   Targeted creature – a hostile creature that was previously selected.
     EX: “Take -1 from a hostile creature.
 Make the targeted creature fight a friendly creature.”
 -   Terrain – a part of a landmark that creatures may have modifiers for
 -   Terrain Bonus – a positive terrain mod